 The majority of the chassis parts were ďfinishedĒ by sanding them with water and 120 grit wet and dry sand paper.
 Sanding should be done all in one direction and done long enough to remove any pencil, pen or scratches in the aluminum.
 After sanding a light coat of cheap clear lacquer was sprayed on them.
 The longer you sand them the better they will look, so beware you might get soar fingers!

 Tune up was a cinch!
 A small amount of drive [single tone] of a few watts on 14.175mhz. was applied to the input of the amplifier with the SWR/Watt meter inserted in between.
 The two Arco mica trimmers on the input were adjusted until the SWR reading was flat.
 SWR at the band edges only slightly raised when driving it at the top and bottom of the 20 meter band.

 Now the SWR/Watt meter was inserted in between the amplifier and a 50 ohm high power homebrew dummy load.
 5 watts was applied to the amplifier.
-The screen voltage rose rapidly to about 95vdc.
+The screen voltage increased rapidly to about 95vdc.
 Output on the watt meter indicated 135 watts.
-10 watts was applied, screen voltage rose to 150vdc and output on the wattmeter indicated 225 watts.
-15 watts was applied, screen voltage rose to 175vdc and output on the wattmeter now indicated 300 watts!
+10 watts was applied, screen voltage increased to 150vdc and output on the wattmeter indicated 225 watts.
+15 watts was applied, screen voltage increased to 175vdc and output on the wattmeter now indicated 300 watts!
 Beware, with a high value of passive resistance it can be lightly driven and the 813 bottle will take off like a rocket!